Wrestling and BJJ: The Only Way to Be Top Tier

 The best of the best know how to wrestle, even if only fundamentally.
 Don’t believe me?
 Here are just a few examples.

-Being TRULY versatile almost requires you to understand wrestling.
+Being TRULY versatile requires you to understand wrestling.
 How can you be at an elite level or even an above-average level if your opponent can take you down at will?

 The Importance of Cross Training